Board game enthusiast Jānis' TOP 10

 This game will also appeal to fans of miniatures, as each character has its own detailed and high-quality figure.
 Plus, they look simply stunning when painted, for which I am grateful to my fantastic colleagues Sanzo and Ksenia.

-Whether I've played as an agent or a trapper, each game has been memorable - I remember how we caught the agent on the last turn just before he snuck out the door, how I missed the agent in the next field twice in a row, like the smoke behind the cover I fooled all the catchers and went to the completely opposite side of the map, how with triple bluffs and retreats I drove myself into a corner and lost very precious time...
+Whether I've played as an agent or a trapper, each game has been memorable - I remember how we caught the agent on the last turn just before he snuck out the door, how I missed the agent in the next square twice in a row, like the smoke behind the cover I fooled all the catchers and went to the completely opposite side of the map, how with triple bluffs and retreats I drove myself into a corner and lost very precious time...

 #4 The Wolves